 300W Power Inverter DC 12V to 110V AC is available on Amazon through this link.

-How to connect a transformer/inverter to a car battery?
+How to connect a transformer/inverter to a car battery

 Alternatively, you can connect them to the auxiliary power port inside your car.
-A word of caution about this is that most modern auxiliary power port doesn’t have robust wiring.
+A word of caution is that most modern auxiliary power port doesn’t have robust wiring.
 Connecting an inverter/transformer to power an electric heater might trip the fuse.

 So, you might be better off connecting the inverter and transformer directly to the car battery.

-Southwire 100-Foot extension cord is available on Amazon through this link.
+Southwire 100-foot extension cord is available on Amazon through this link.

-How to supplement your car battery?
+How to supplement your car battery

 Bringing extra fuel, however, is heavy and takes up a lot of space.
-An alternative is to bring a portable solar power station with you.
+An alternative is to get a portable solar power station with you.
 The solar panels are foldable, making them easy to bring on a camping trip.

 OUPES 600W Portable Power Station, Solar Generator is available on Amazon through this link.